8 Health Benefits of Hemp Seeds

 If your body isn't getting enough iron, you could experience gastrointestinal upset, fatigue, and weakness.
 That's because iron carries oxygen from your lungs and circulates it through your body.
 Hemp seeds offer a great source of iron, which can support your digestive health and blood cell production.

-If you are looking to support your skin through diet, hemp seeds may come in handy.
+If you are looking to support your skin through diet, the benefits of hemp seeds may come in handy.
 Acne and atopic dermatitis (AD) can be caused by chronic inflammation.

 Because hemp seeds contain soothing agents, they can be useful in addressing chronic inflammation.
-Further, hemp seeds can support skin health because they contain omega-3 and omega-6 fatty acids.
+Further, the skin-supporting benefits of hemp seeds come from their omega-3 and omega-6 fatty acids, which help maintain skin barrier function and hydration.

 Additionally, hemp oil can be used as a moisturizer for your skin.
 Hemp oil is an emollient, meaning it leaves your skin feeling soft and moisturized.